IGITUGraz/L2L/doc/intro.rst

 to access and assign the relevant optimizee parameters in the parameter group :obj:`traj.par.individual`.
 This is the reason for the contract enforced on the Optimizee constructor

+Note that all the (non-exploring) paramters to the `Optimizer` is passed in to its constructor through a :func:`~collections.namedtuple` to keep the paramters documented.
+For examples see :class:`.GeneticAlgorithmParameters` or :class:`.SimulatedAnnealingParameters`

 The :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` function:
 ----------------------------------------------------------------------